jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_440/README.md

     layout (location = 8) vec2 A; // ERROR, can't use on struct member
 } s;
 ```
-and you need to take care if you explicitely want to assign a specific location to a block member:
+* you need to take care if you explicitely want to assign a specific location to a block member:
 ```glsl
 layout(location = 4) in block {
     vec4 d;                       // gets location 4